JordanMartinez/purescript-json-codecs/README.md

     }
 ```

-### Value-based codec where some fields are optional
+### Unidirectional Value-based codec where some fields are optional

 ```purs
 {-